koto-moya/fromthetransistor/s2/hardware.md

 The UARt is actually fairly difficult to implement from scratch.
 What I had built was a janky parallel data reader with poor clock management.
 I decided to follow the course instructions and copy a UART and try and pull it apart to see what I needed to do.
 A big take away when writing the receiver was to think about the system as a state machine.
 This allows you to have different behaviors for different states.
 I also implemented better clock management which will reduce the chance of errors when reading the bits.

+### Lesson 2.3.1: Verilog learnings

+I was listening to a podcast clip of hotz talking about verilog.
+He said something that made verilog instantly more understandable.
+Verilog actually execute everything at the same time!!! this is why we need states.
+On each trigger (posedge in our case) we execute the entire block, having case switching allows us to operate in different modes.
+This was huge.

 # TODO: